ArisAlt/BAgent/README.md

 importing sibling modules.
 Similarly, `src/agent.py` adds the project root to `sys.path` so it can import `pre_train_data` even when scripts are launched from within the `src` directory.
 These tweaks prevent `ModuleNotFoundError` when the wrappers are used without modifying `PYTHONPATH`.
+The `AIPilot` class now imports `OcrEngine` directly from `src/ocr.py`, ensuring the default OCR provider is available without requiring callers to pass an instance explicitly.
 Recent updates switched intra-package imports to explicit relative form (`from .ocr import OcrEngine`, etc.).
 If you encounter `ModuleNotFoundError` for modules like `ocr`, ensure you're running commands from the repository root